Food Bank of Alaska: Events and fundraising

 The food bank coordinates several annual fundraising and awareness campaigns.
-In 2024, it partnered with Anchorage restaurants for “Anchorage Restaurant Week,” which combined local dining promotions with donations to fight hunger.
-That same fall, the organization and local partners organized the “Trick or Eat” Halloween-themed food drive.

-In addition to holiday meal distributions, Food Bank of Alaska also organizes seasonal events that bring together faith groups, businesses, and volunteers, such as the annual Thanksgiving Blessing.
+Canstruction Anchorage, part of the national Canstruction charitable competition, invites teams to build large structures from canned food that is later donated.
+In 2026, Food Bank of Alaska's CANstruction event returned for its 17th year.
+The organization also participates in Thanksgiving Blessing, an annual holiday meal distribution organized with faith groups, businesses, community partners, and volunteers.
+Since 2024, it partnered with Anchorage restaurants for Anchorage Restaurant Week, formerly known as Dine Out Against Hunger, which combines local dining promotions with donations to fight hunger.

 Impact

+According to Feeding America's Map the Meal Gap, about 1 in 7 Alaskans experienced food insecurity in 2023.
 Local reporting has documented a steady rise in food insecurity across Alaska.
-In December 2024, Alaska Public Media reported that the food bank continued to experience record levels of demand, with the need even higher than the previous year’s record distributions.
-The Anchorage Daily News also noted in September 2024 that more Anchorage residents were relying on food assistance programs, underscoring the ongoing demand for the food bank’s services.
+In December 2024, Alaska Public Media reported that the food bank continued to experience record levels of demand, with the need even higher than the previous year's record distributions.
+The Anchorage Daily News also noted in September 2024 that more Anchorage residents were relying on food assistance programs.
+Demand remained elevated into 2026, as the organization and its partner network responded to increased food need connected to high food costs, benefit disruptions, and emergency conditions affecting Alaska communities.